-Philippines’ return to ICC ‘under study’
+Philippines’ return to icc ‘under study’

 “Simple lang para sa akin.
 Simple lang naman ‘yang isyung ‘yan.
 Hindi naman siguro tama na ang mga tiga-labas, mga dayuhan ang magsasabi sa atin kung sino iimbestigahan ng pulis natin, sino aarestuhin ng pulis natin, sinong ikukulong ng pulis natin.
 Hindi naman siguro tama ‘yun,” he said.

-The resolutions were filed first by Manila Representative Bienvenido “Benny” Abante Jr., and by Makabayan bloc lawmakers France Castro of ACT Teachers party-list, Arlene Brosas of Gabriela party-list, and Raoul Manuel of Kabataan party-list.
+The resolutions were filed first by Manila Rep. Bienvenido “Benny” Abante Jr. and by Makabayan bloc lawmakers France Castro of the ACT Teachers party-list, Arlene Brosas of the Gabriela party-list, and Raoul Manuel of the Kabataan party-list.

 Marcos said the country does not need the ICC, as the Philippine authorities could investigate the previous administration’s drug war.